by46/simplekit/doc/objson.rst

 Loads json
 -------------

-Objson provides the same interface with ``json`` package, the example code:
+Objson provides the same interface with ``json`` package, the example code

 .. code-block:: python

     from simplekit import objson